RiceDope/rambling-jesters/README.md

 This project was made on and for Windows, it may work on other operating systems but I have not tested.

 ## Launching
 There are a few methods of running the program that will be presented upon launch.
-If compiling from maven run this command (In PowerShell):
+Due to GitHub jar filesize limits I cannot supply a jar alongside this project at the moment so you will have to download the maven and run from there:
 ```
 mvn clean compile assembly:single
 ```